Not Wanted on Voyage

 Not Wanted on Voyage is a 1957 British comedy film directed by Maclean Rogers and starring Ronald Shiner, Brian Rix and Catherine Boyle.
-The film was made at British National Studios.
-It is based on a play by Ken Attiwill and his wife Evadne Price.
+It was written by Michael Pertwee, Evadne Price and Dudley Turrock based on the 1949 play Wanted on Voyage by Ken Attiwill and his wife Evadne Price, and was made at British National Studios.

 Plot

 Two cabin stewards working on a luxury vessel on a Mediterranean cruise to Tangier attempt to earn extra money from the passengers using every possible means.
 However, when one of the wealthy dowagers has her valuable diamond necklace stolen, they do everything they can to ensure it is restored to her.